intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

 - **DO NOT** send documents as attachments (e.g., in chat messages, or email)
   + Rationale:
     * Avoids needing to send corrections/updates
-    * Hides where the source documen is stored
+    * Hides where the source document is stored
     * Results in multiple copies being distributed - with no visibility to any subsequent forwarding actions to others.
     * Results in a proliferation of [n] copies of the document existing, and possibly being stored in [m] locations.